Jeremiah 3

 By the roadside you sat waiting for lovers,

-sat like a nomad
+sat like a nomad in the desert.

 You have defiled the land